retkowsky/Azure-OpenAI-demos/README.md

 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/PromptFlow%20model%20deployment">Go to demo folder</a>

 <b>- :fire: New!
 From text to emojis:<br></b>
-How to categorize a text with some emojis with Azure Open AI/<br>
+How to categorize a text with some emojis with Azure Open AI<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/From%20text%20to%20emoji">Go to demo folder</a>

 <b>- :fire: New!
 Code optimization and conversion:<br></b>